Terraria: Development

 Terraria was developed by the independent video game studio Re-Logic and published by 505 Games.
 Andrew Spinks started developing Terraria in 2011 with support from a team of game testers and designers, including some volunteers.
 Spinks previously worked as a developer on a Super Mario fan game titled Super Mario Bros X. He built Terraria on the Microsoft XNA framework.
 (Note: IndieWires Tyler Hersko describes XNA as "an archaic tool" abandoned by Microsoft in 2013.)
 Spinks worked out of his living room, the small team collaborating remotely.
 Scott Lloyd Shelly composed the music.
 The game received attention early in development following a tweet from Minecraft creator Markus Persson.

 Spinks announced that Terraria would not have further content updates in February 2012, so that he could focus on his family; the company instead released a final bug-fix patch.
 Some fans were unhappy with the announcement.
-Development resumed in 2013, Spinks soliciting ideas from the community for future content updates; the developer frequently engages with fans using official forums and social media.
+Development resumed in 2013, with Spinks soliciting ideas from the community for future content updates; the developer frequently engages with fans using official forums and social media.
 (Note: The game's head of business strategy, Ted "Loki" Murphy, said Re-Logic had engaged in "fun banter and speculation" with players since launch.)

 The game's success enabled Spinks to hire a team.
-As of 2025, Re-Logic comprises eleven people, and most of their staff have been hired from the community.
+As of 2025, Re-Logic comprises eleven people, with most of their staff having been hired from the community.